simoncblyth/opticks/notes/issues/where_next.rst

 OpticksSceneGraph Technicalites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+See scene- for examples of scene descriptions

 * use python for parsing GDML rather than working in C++ with the G4 parse ?
   Then can start from the (pmt-) dd.py detdesc/lxml parse
   and bring it over to work with GDML

 * no reason why not to use python for input geometry conversion,
   as in production this is only done once for each geometry

+  * can always migrate the python to C++ with some minimal XML parser external
+    if it proves inconvenient to require python preprocessing

 Multi-level approach similar to NCSG chain, perhaps steered with
 an "NScene" ?